kpkeerthi25/FundNForget/README.md

 #### Blockscout

 Block scout explorer link to the investors wallet is provided on their screen so that the users can examine their transactions and also track their balances.

+#### Sign Protocol

+The strategies that the fund managers use is stored in an encrypted manner using sign protocol's schemas.
+Lit protocol is used to encrypt the data related to these strategies.
+The users who have invested in a particular fund access these strategies directly using the sign protocol.